Libor Vondráček: Early life and education

-As part of his studies, Vondráček focused on constitutional law, which culminated in the submission of his diploma thesis "Majority-forming elements in the electoral formula of proportional representation on the example of elections in the Czech Republic" under the guidance of the author of electoral laws, Jan Filip (lawyer).
+During his studies, he focused on constitutional law, culminating in the submission of his thesis "Majority-forming elements in the proportional representation election formula on the example of elections in the Czech Republic" under the supervision of the author of election laws, Jan Filip.
+With this work, he was nominated the following year for the F. L. Riegr Award competition, which he won, becoming the winner of the fifth edition awarding works that develop parliamentarism.